mattlianje/etl4s/docs/index.md

 <div class="feature-row reverse">
 <div class="feature-text">
-<h3>Under the hood.</h3>
+<h3>Under the hood:</h3>
 <p>A lightweight effect system with one core <code>Node[-In, +Out]</code> abstraction.
 The <code>~></code> operator infers and merges environments seamlessly. <a href="faq/#how-it-works">Details in FAQ</a>.</p>
 </div>
 <div class="feature-visual quote">
 <blockquote>
-"Seems to provide most of the advantages of full blown "effect systems" without the complexities, and awkward monad syntax!"
+Seems to provide most of the advantages of full blown "effect systems" without the complexities, and awkward monad syntax!
 <cite>— u/RiceBroad4552</cite>
 </blockquote>
 </div>